The Resistance Cover Art

 “Dr. Kepler.”
 The voice behind him carried the precise, emotionless cadence of the Collective.

 Michael turned, maintaining practiced casualness while his heart hammered against his ribs.
 Dr. Lisa Wright approached, her movements too precise, expression too placid.
-But something in her eyes suggested a different story…the spark of who she used to be.
+But something in her eyes suggested a different story: the spark of who she used to be.

 Michael nodded.
-“And your assessment?”
+“Your assessment?”

 Once inside the empty laboratory, her demeanor transformed completely.
 She moved to a terminal with sudden urgency, activating a signal jammer disguised as routine diagnostics.

 “Everything on Project Prometheus.
-How’s your condition?”
+How is your condition?”

 Lisa’s hand went instinctively to the back of her neck, where a small patch covered her neural interface site.